zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/toolbar/overview.md

 ## Handling Kendo UI ToolBar events

-You can subscribe to all [events](/api/web/toolbar#events) exposed by Kendo UI Tooltip:
+You can subscribe to all [events](/api/web/toolbar#events) exposed by Kendo UI ToolBar:

 ### WebForms - subscribe by handler name